Gain Early Years Teacher Status. No fees.

 Duration One year full-time / part-time, depending on route taken.How to apply for this course

 This Postgraduate Diploma in Early Years with Initial Teacher Training (EYITT) has fully funded places available and leads to Early Years Teacher Status, a qualification which is growing in popularity.
 People who hold this status are leading professionals in the provision of services for children aged up to five.
-Programme teaching is delivered two days a week for the first 4 weeks, followed two week long blocks on campus, one in January and one in April, plus one day a month and online evening tutorials.
+Programme teaching is delivered two days a week for the first 6 weeks, followed by block of teaching on campus in the spring, plus one day a month and online evening tutorials.
 You then gain practical experience either in your workplace or on campus.

 The Early Years Initial Teacher Training (EYITT) programme can follow two routes: